 - Excellent access to public transportation - 2-minute walk to the bus stop!

 - On-location Residential Life Office

 Students will provide information regarding their preferred airport of departure and return, and their flight arrangements will be booked by the travel arrangement provider through Webster University.
-Furthermore, as a WINS Network Member, KSU students (and non-KSU students admitted to the program) are eligible for the $1,000 WINS Travel Scholarship which will be applied toward the overall round-trip cost of airfare.
-The total flight cost is estimated at $1,500.
-For more information regarding the flight logistics or WINS Travel Scholarship, please speak with Geneva Program Coordinator Nick Vasiloff.
+Furthermore, all students accepted to the program are eligible for the $1,000 WINS Travel Scholarship which will be applied toward the overall round-trip cost of airfare.

 Study Tours and Social Activities